luisfernandodass/booksave-front-angular/README.md

 # Book Save

-## Objective

-Book Save is a website for you to control how many and which books you've already read.
+Book Save is a WebApp for you to control how many and which books you've already read.

 ## Host